Rajpratik71/linux-manPages/parted.md

                      Align partitions to cylinders.

               minimal
                      Use minimum alignment as given by the disk topology information.
 This and the opt value will use layout information provided by the disk to align  the  logical  partition  table addresses  to  actual  physical  blocks on the disks.
 The min value is the minimum alignment needed to align the partition properly to physical blocks, which avoids performance degradation.

               optimal
                      Use optimum alignment as given by the disk topology information.
 This aligns to a multiple of the physical block size in a way that guarantees optimal performance.

 COMMANDS
        [device]
               The block device to be used.
 When none is given, parted will use the first block device it finds.

        [command [options]]
               Specifies the command to be executed.
 If no command is given, parted will present a command prompt.
 Possible commands are:

               help [command]
                      Print general help, or help on command if specified.

               align-check type partition
                      Check if partition satisfies the alignment constraint of type.  type must be "minimal" or "optimal".

               mklabel label-type
                      Create a new disklabel (partition table) of label-type.  label-type should be one of "aix", "amiga", "bsd", "dvh", "gpt", "loop", "mac", "msdos", "pc98", or "sun".

               mkpart part-type [fs-type] start end
-                     Make  a  part-type  partition for filesystem fs-type (if specified), beginning at start and  ending  at  end  (by default in megabytes).  part-type should be one of "pri‐ mary", "logical", or "extended".
+                     Make a part-type partition for filesystem fs-type (if specified), beginning at start and ending at end (by default in megabytes).  part-type should be one of  "primary",  "logi‐ cal", or "extended".

               name partition name
                      Set the name of partition to name.
 This option works only on Mac, PC98, and GPT disklabels.
 The name can be placed in quotes, if necessary.

               print  Display the partition table.

               quit   Exit from parted.

               rescue start end
                      Rescue a lost partition that was located somewhere between start and end.
 If a partition is found, parted will ask if you want to create an entry for it in the partition table.

               resizepart partition end
                      Change the end position of partition.
 Note that this does not modify any filesystem present in the partition.

               rm partition
                      Delete partition.

               select device
-                     Choose device as the  current  device  to  edit.  device should  usually  be a Linux hard disk device, but it can be a partition, software raid device, or an LVM  logical volume if necessary.
+                     Choose device as the current device to edit. device should usually be a Linux hard disk device, but it can be a partition, software raid device, or an LVM logical volume if nec‐ essary.

               set partition flag state
                      Change the state of the flag on partition to state.
 Supported flags are: "boot", "root", "swap", "hidden", "raid", "lvm", "lba", "legacy_boot", "irst", "esp" and "palo".  state should be either "on" or "off".

               unit unit
-                     Set unit as the unit to use  when  displaying  locations and  sizes, and for interpreting those given by the user when not suffixed with an explicit unit.   unit  can  be one  of  "s"  (sectors), "B" (bytes), "kB", "MB", "MiB", "GB", "GiB", "TB",  "TiB",  "%"  (percentage  of  device size),  "cyl" (cylinders), "chs" (cylinders, heads, sec‐ tors), or "compact" (megabytes for input, and  a  human- friendly form for output).
+                     Set  unit  as  the unit to use when displaying locations and sizes, and for interpreting those given by the user when not suffixed with an explicit unit.  unit can be one of "s"
+                     (sectors), "B" (bytes), "kB", "MB", "MiB", "GB", "GiB", "TB", "TiB", "%" (percentage of device  size),  "cyl"  (cylinders),  "chs"  (cylinders,  heads,  sectors),  or  "compact"
+                     (megabytes for input, and a human-friendly form for output).

               toggle partition flag
                      Toggle the state of flag on partition.